-To accompany our fantastic solo Texas 12 night fly drive our experienced staff have listed (in no particular order) 10 amazing reasons to visit Texas – now!
+To accompany our fantastic solo Texas 12 night fly drive, our experienced staff have listed 10 great reasons to visit Texas – now!
 If a fly drive isn’t your thing we also offer a great motorhome itinerary too.
 Let’s get on with the list…

 2) It’s so big!

-Not only is it massive – the second biggest state in the US behind Alaska, and nearly three times bigger than the UK – but as you’d expect, it’s so diverse offering different climates and dramatically diverse landscapes such as the gulf coast beaches, piney woods, the desolation of West Texas and the East Texas swamps.
+Texas is the second biggest state in the US behind Alaska, and nearly three times bigger than the UK!
+Texas is also so diverse, offering different climates and dramatically diverse landscapes – such as the gulf coast beaches, piney woods, the desolation of West Texas and the East Texas swamps.
 They say Texas is like a country in itself but it’s more like 4 countries rolled into one – trust us, you’ll never get bored here!

-Big, big and big!
-That’s what you expect your food to be in Texas because, as they say, ‘Everything is bigger in Texas!’
+‘Everything is bigger in Texas!’ – including your food!
 Big meat, big BBQ’s, big flavours and a mix of Native American, Mexican and of course American cuisine makes Texas dining a unique experience.
-A smoked Texas Brisket is our staff’s favourite with every Texan city offering something different but of course there’s more with Tex-Mex (!), breakfast tacos, frito pies, pecan pralines, baked kolaches, Blue Bell ice cream, Topo Chicos and Taco Cabana and so, so, so much more.
+A smoked Texas Brisket is our team’s favourite, with every Texan city offering something different.
+But of course there’s more with Tex-Mex (!), breakfast tacos, Frito pies, pecan pralines, baked kolaches, Blue Bell ice cream, Topo Chicos and Taco Cabana and so, so much more.
 Tasting their mouthwateringly beautiful food is a great way to throw yourself into the Texan way of life!
 Aren’t you getting hungry just reading this..?

 7) The Culture